-- 1. Member States shall provide that, where two or more controllers jointly determine the purposes and means of the processing of personal data, they are joint controllers.
-They shall, in a transparent manner, determine their respective responsibilities for compliance with the obligations under this Directive, in particular as regards the exercise of the rights of the data subject and their respective duties to provide the information referred to in Article 10a, by means of an arrangement between them unless, and in so far as, the respective responsibilities of the controllers are determined by Union or Member State law to which the controllers are subject.
-The arrangement shall designate the point of contact for data subjects.
-Member States may designate which of the joint controllers can act as a single point of contact for data subjects to exercise their rights. - 1a.
-Irrespective of the terms of the arrangement referred to in paragraph 1, Member States may provide that the data subject may exercise his or her rights under the provisions adopted pursuant to this Directive in respect of and against each of the controllers.
+(1) Member States shall provide that where two or more controllers jointly determine the purposes and means of the processing of personal data, they are joint controllers.
+They shall in a transparent manner (...) determine their respective responsibilities for compliance with the provisions adopted pursuant to this Directive, in particular as regards (...) exercising of the rights of the data subject and their respective duties to provide the information referred to in Article 10a (...), unless and in so far as, the respective responsibilities of the controllers are determined by Union or Member State law to which the controllers are subject. (...)
+Member States may designate which of the joint controllers can act as single point of contact for data subjects to exercise their rights.

+1a. (...)
+Without prejudice to Article 17, Member States (...) may provide that the data subject may exercise his or her rights under the provisions adopted pursuant to this Directive in respect of and against each of the controllers.